John Archer (actor): Television

-Personal life
+Personal life and death

 Archer was married twice.
 From 1941 to 1955, he was married to actress Marjorie Lord.
 They had two children, including daughter actress Anne Archer.
 Archer had two children with his second wife, Ann Leddy, to whom he was married from 1956 until his death.
 Archer was a grandfather of Tommy Davis, son of his daughter Anne, both of whom are noted members of the Church of Scientology.

 On December 3, 1999, Archer died from lung cancer in Redmond, Washington, at age 84.